-This had been the sentimental mission of a lifetime - a chance to thank the people who had unknowingly given me the strength to undertake such a journey.
+This had been the sentimental mission of a lifetime--a chance to thank the people who had unknowingly given me the strength to undertake such a journey.

-As I waved goodbye and stopped to shake hands along the road to the train station, I discovered that the pull of a hot shower, a glass of red wine and the sound of Chris' voice tempered my tears.
+But as I waved goodbye and stopped to shake hands along the road to the train station, I discovered that my tears were tempered by the pull of a hot shower, a glass of red wine, and the sound of Chris' voice.

 Kananga was 13 hours away by freight train.
-I slumped in a corner of the car and pulled my knees to my chest.
-I smiled in the dark.
+I slumped in a corner of the car and pulled my knees to my chest to avoid a little girl scratching her head lice.
+As the train lurched out of the station, I smiled in the dark.

 I'll never be sure what good I did here.

 But I do know there is a village in the heart of Africa where Sunday morning prayers call on the gods to bless me with a family of my own, and where "Miss Elizabeth" are words in a song.